michaniets/french-childes/README.md

 - If your coding produced 'clitic:obj(3>5_lemma)', the script will add value 'obj' to the column 'clitic' in the row matching the ID of node '3'.
 - If you want to add that coding to the head '5', use '--code_head'

-**Important:** that if more than one coding is present for a given attribute in the CoNLL-U meta data (e.g. 'code_modal' above), _merge_ will copy only the last value to the CSV file (e.g. 'noRule...').
+**Important:** If more than one coding is present for a given attribute in the CoNLL-U meta data (e.g. 'code_modal' above), _merge_ will copy only the last value to the CSV file (e.g. 'noRule...').
 Good practice is to use separate attributes if you expect competing values within the same sentence.
 For example, instead of attribute 'clitics' with values 'acc', 'dat' (which can co-occur in the same sentence), code for separate attributes 'acc_clitic', 'dat_clitic' etc.

 ## Sample query file